-Collaborate with non-GICC State agencies to add SGUC - Identify ne value.
-GIS and IT resource
+Collaborate with non-GICC State agencies to add value.

 SGUC - Identify needs and opportunities; optimize GIS and IT resources.

 For those departments and divisions, how do we "sell" GIS and provide resources for emerging projects?

 Kathryn Clifton suggested that we may need to find out more about agency business practices and projects to better suggest ways to incorporate geospatial applications.